Introduction and definition

 This article will analyse the concept of reliance data in EPC Contracts and provide a methodology to identify it.
 We can define reliance data as follows:

-“Reliance data” (also named “rely upon data”) is the data identified in an EPC Contract that the EPC Contractor can take for granted.
+“Reliance data” (also named “rely on data”) is the data identified in an EPC Contract that the EPC Contractor can take for granted.
 If this data changes during the course of the design or execution of the EPC Contract, a Variation Order should be agreed between the Employer and the EPC Contractor in order to implement the impact on the performance guarantees, the time for completion and the price.

 Context in EPC Contract negotiations